cnpack/cnvcl/Doc/Develop/CnCrypto_README.md

 The CnPack Crypto Library originates from the CnVcl Component Package, an open-source project by the CnPack Development Team.
 It is a pure Object Pascal-based open-source cryptographic library supporting Delphi 5 up to the latest versions of RAD Studio, C++Builder 5/6, and Lazarus/FPC.
 It supports 32-bit and 64-bit versions of operating systems including Windows, macOS, and Linux.

 The CnPack Crypto Library aims to provide robust cryptographic algorithm support and data security.
-It covers common domestic and international encryption/decryption algorithms, including China's State Cryptography Administration (Commercial Cryptography) standards, such as symmetric encryption, asymmetric encryption, hash (also known as digest or checksum) functions, and numerous other fundamental and auxiliary cryptographic features.
+It covers common domestic and international encryption/decryption algorithms, including China's State Cryptography Administration (Commercial Cryptography) standards, such as symmetric encryption, asymmetric encryption, hash (also known as digest or checksum) functions, some Post-Quantum algorithms and numerous other fundamental and auxiliary cryptographic features.

 ## License